 Examples of Silverskin Garlic: Polish White, Italian Red, Kettle River Giant

-Elephant garlic might appear like an enlarged garlic but it is not part of the garlic group.
+Elephant garlic might appear like enlarged garlic but it is not part of the garlic group.
 It is closer in relation to leeks than to garlic.
-It is a perennial plant and takes it in turns to produce a singular large bulb or many individual cloves.
+It is a perennial plant.

 This plant tastes milder compared to the traditional strong and pungent flavor of real garlic.